FolkerKinzel/VCards/src/FolkerKinzel.VCards/Roadmap.md

 ### 4.0.0
 - [ ] End .NET Framework 4.0 support.
-- [ ] Add .NET Framework 4.6.1 support
+- [ ] Use the HashCode struct to compute hash codes.
 - [ ] Remove the `DataUrl` class and the `MimeType` class and replace it with something new and better like `FolkerKinzel.Uris.DataUrl` and `FolkerKinzel.MimeTypes.MimeType`.
 - [ ] Replace `FolkerKinzel.VCards.Intls.Converters.TextEncodingConverter` with `FolkerKinzel.Strings.TextEncodingConverter`